|Image source: Ray Wilson, Liverpool School of Tropical Medicine [CC-BY-2.5 or CC-BY-2.5], via Wikimedia Commons|

 About the Project

-The BCM-HGSC is sequencing Lutzomyia longipalpis (Diptera: Psychodidae), a phlebotomine sand fly that transmits American visceral leishmaniasis caused by Leishmania infantum syn. chagasi one of the most important and dangerous of the parasites of the genus Leishmania.
+The BCM-HGSC sequenced Lutzomyia longipalpis (Diptera: Psychodidae), a phlebotomine sand fly that transmits American visceral leishmaniasis caused by Leishmania infantum syn. chagasi one of the most important and dangerous of the parasites of the genus Leishmania.

 The leishmaniasis group of diseases threatens around 350 million people in 88 countries around the globe.
 Many species of phlebotomine sand fly are inherently refractory to the full development of Leishmania.
 Thus of the 700 or so species described to date, only 10% have been incriminated as vectors.